AdobeDocs/pass.en/help/authentication/android-sdk-cookbook.md

 ### B. Startup Flow {#startup_flow}

 1. Start the upper-level application.
-1. Initiate Adobe Pass authentication
+1. Initiate Adobe Pass Authentication

     a.
-Call [`getInstance`](#$getInstance) to create a single instance of the Adobe Pass authentication AccessEnabler.
+Call [`getInstance`](#$getInstance) to create a single instance of the Adobe Pass Authentication AccessEnabler.

-      - **Dependency:** Adobe Pass authentication Native Android Library (AccessEnabler)
+      - **Dependency:** Adobe Pass Authentication Native Android Library (AccessEnabler)

     b.
-Call` setRequestor()` to establish the identify of the Programmer; pass in the Programmer's `requestorID` and (optionally) an array of Adobe Pass authentication endpoints.
+Call` setRequestor()` to establish the identify of the Programmer; pass in the Programmer's `requestorID` and (optionally) an array of Adobe Pass Authentication endpoints.

-      - **Dependency:** Valid Adobe Pass authentication RequestorID
+      - **Dependency:** Valid Adobe Pass Authentication RequestorID
-        (Work with your Adobe Pass authentication Account Manager to arrange this.)
+        (Work with your Adobe Pass Authentication Account Manager to arrange this.)

       - **Triggers:** setRequestorComplete() callback